bitwarden/help/_articles/send/receive-send.md

 - Enter a Password to access the contents of the Send.
 - Manually toggle visibility on a hidden-text Send.

-When a Send has [been deleted, expired, or disabled]({% link _articles/send/terminate-send.md %}), recipients who attempt to use the generated Send link will be shown a screen that reports the Send does not exist or is no longer available:
+When a Send has [been deleted, expired, or disabled]({% link _articles/send/send-impermanence.md %}), recipients who attempt to use the generated Send link will be shown a screen that reports the Send does not exist or is no longer available:

 {% image /send/send-unavailable.png A deleted, expired, or disabled Send %}

-## Receiving Sends in the CLI